GITHUBIJUSTWANTDOWNLAODDECAFBUTYOUTRASH/mod-translations/readme.md

 Open your mod as archive in 7-zip and put translation (ru_ru.json) into assets/redstone_clock/lang/

-Be damned, you, russophobe creature
+Be damned, you, russophobe creature.
+American Empire will fall down!

-Everything time when you DOWNLOAD my translation, you fight Neoliberalism, Globalism and  warcrimes of NATO and Ukrainian army.
+Everytime when you DOWNLOAD my translation, you fight Neoliberalism, Globalism and  warcrimes of NATO and Ukrainian army.